edan-bainglass/aiida-qb-app/README.md

-# AiiDA QueryBuilder app
+# AiiDA `QueryBuilder` app

-A guided React interface for the AiiDA QueryBuilder.
+A guided React interface for the AiiDA `QueryBuilder`.

 ## Overview

-This app talks directly to the AiiDA REST API QueryBuilder endpoint.
+This app talks directly to the AiiDA REST API `QueryBuilder` endpoint.
 It does not ship a separate backend.

 For local development, API routing is controlled by three variables: